Shipra-20/prac6/README.md

 # My GitHub Practical

 ## Description
 This practical demonstrates the use of .gitignore and README.md files in a Git repository.
-It covers how to manage ignored files, write a structured README.md, and push changes to GitHub effectively.

 ## Installation Steps
 1. Clone the repository using git clone <repository_URL>